-Problem Possible Cause - Solution The sound cannot be heard or the volume is very low.
+Problem Possible Cause - Solution The sound cannot be heard or the volume is very low .
 The volume might be set too low.
-Check the volume control in the Volume Control Panel in the Windows notification area, or use the key combination Fn + F5 and F6 (see " Keyboard Shortcuts " on page 1 - 11) to adjust.
+Check the volume control in the Volume Control Panel in the Windows notification area, or use the key combination Fn + F5 and F6 (see "Function/Hot Key Indicators" on page 1 - 13) to adjust.
 My internal microphone seems to be disabled and/or I can still hear sound from the speakers even though I have plugged headphones into the headphone jack.
 "Enable jack detection when device is plugged in" is disabled in Connector Settings (Device advanced settings) in the Realtek Audio Console control panel.
-Go to the Realtek Audio Console control panel and click Device advanced settings and make sure that "Enable jack detection when device is plugged in" is On (see Figure 2 - 18 on page 2 - 18).
+Go to the Realtek Audio Console control panel and click Device advanced settings and make sure that "Enable jack detection when device is plugged in" is On .
 Unwelcome numbers appear when typing.
-Num Lock is turned ON (see "Keyboard Shortcuts" on page 1 - 11).
+Num Lock is turned ON (see "Function/Hot Key Indicators" on page 1 - 13).
 I am sliding my finger up and down on the right side of the Touchpad to scroll a Window and the Touchpad does not respond .
 There are different Touchpad versions available on this computer, and this version requires tapping/holding to scroll.
 Either tap repeatedly, or hold the finger down, at the top or bottom right of the Touchpad (depending on the scrolling direction required) to scroll the window.